utopia-rise/godot-kotlin-jvm/docs/src/doc/contribution/knowledge-base/entry-generation.md

 ## Debugging

-As `godot-kotlin-symbol-processor` is a Kotlin compiler plugin and thus the execution context of the entry gen is as well, it cannot be debugged traditionally by just clicking the Debug button on the `build` task in IntelliJ IDEA like you would do normally for KAPT annotation processors.
+As `godot-kotlin-symbol-processor` is a Kotlin compiler plugin and thus the execution context of the entry generator is as well, it cannot be debugged traditionally by just clicking the Debug button on the `build` task in IntelliJ IDEA like you would do normally for KAPT annotation processors.

 To debug a project, open a terminal, change to project's root directory and type the following command: